You've Got Questions

 Why did you choose to make the vases in the USA?

-Because more people should try to manufacture things here!
-We know that the USA used to make all kinds of things really well and we want to champion more of that.
-We wanted the people who work on our products to have safe working conditions, earn a living wage even in a high cost of living city and to celebrate craftsmanship.
+I wanted the people who make my products to have safe working conditions, earn a living wage even in a high cost of living city and to celebrate the craftsmanship of skilled artisans.

-It's surprisingly comparable when you factor in things like shipping heavy objects from overseas, pending tariffs, rising fuel costs and potential unsafe working conditions.
 If we want people in the USA to earn living wages, we have to be willing to support those costs in everything we make and buy.
 We're too used to cheap, fast and disposable goods.
-We make our products to last a lifetime, ultimately cutting down on waste, shipping and general overconsumption.
+I designed my vases to last a lifetime, ultimately cutting down on waste, shipping and general overconsumption.

 Where are they made exactly?